alonrbar/easy-template-x/README.md

 #### Image placeholder replacement

-Replace existing placeholder images in the document while preserving their size, position, and styling (it doesn't matter what image is used as the placeholder).
+Replace existing placeholder images while preserving their size, position, and styling.

+**Note:** You can use any image you want as the placeholder.

 Input template example:

 ![input template](./docs/assets/image-plugin-placeholder-in.png?raw=true)

-Make sure to insert a tag in the alt text of the placeholder image:
+To let `easy-template-x` know you want to replace the placeholder image, insert a tag in it's alt text:

 ![alt text context menu](./docs/assets/alt-text-context-menu.png?raw=true)
 ![alt text panel](./docs/assets/alt-text-panel.png?raw=true)

 #### Data and output

-The data and output are the same for both modes.
+The data and resulting output are the same for both modes.

 Input data: